-Biscayne Prickly Ash is a perennial shrub/small tree found in tropical coastal hammocks of south east Florida.
-As a member of the Rutacea family, it is an important larval plant for swallowtail butterflies.
-The leaves are compound with 1-2 leaflets and in an alternate arrangement.
+Biscayne Prickly Ash is a perennial shrub/small tree found in tropical coastal hammocks of southeast Florida.
 As its common name suggests, young trees form spiny thorns along the trunks and branches that morph into lumps as they mature.
 The plant faces threats of urbanization and loss of habitat as it is only found in coastal upland areas.
-Management measures should be to limit clearing, development and remove invasive exotics that may out compete plants and alter ecosystems.
+Management measures should be to limit clearing and development of habitat and to remove invasive plants that may out compete individuals.